 All Hands on Deck

-First, a key part of the head's job on any day is to be the most-adult adult in the room, to lead by example and by calling others to their better angels.
-This role is even more important in moments of crisis, and although a school year end is no crisis, it's a predictably wiggy time of the year for which heads can and should prepare.
+A key part of the head's job on any day is to be the most-adult adult in the room, to lead by example and by calling others to their better angels.
+This role is even more important in moments of crisis, and although the end of the school year is no crisis, it's a predictably wiggy time of the year for which heads can and should prepare.

 It's important to name some of the problematic behaviors and conflicts inspired by the end of the school year: